nikolashn/basque/MANUAL.md

 In the future the following integer types will also exist: `i32`, `u32`, `i16`, `u16`, properly functioning `bool`.

-### String type
-String (string literal) currently exists as a temporary type to represent string literals, but will be removed very soon.

 ### Arrays
 Arrays in Basque are composed of a dimension on another type.
 This can be written as a rule `type[dimension]`.
 The type can be any valid data type, and each additional dimension with size *N* represents a repetition of a block of data of the fundamental type *N* times in series.
 Arrays in Basque are also different to those in C in some other ways, the main differences being:
 - The syntax for declaring a variable as an array is different: Basque `i8[15] x;` vs C `signed char x[15];`, Basque `i64[6][7] arr;` vs C `long long arr[7][6];`, Basque `u8[99]* users;` vs C `unsigned char* users[99];`.